-\$ bin/hbase org.apache.hadoop.hbase.mapreduce.WALPlayer /backuplogdir oldTable1,oldTable2 newTable1,newTable2
+\$ bin/hbase org.apache.hadoop.hbase.mapreduce.WALPlayer /backuplogdir oldTable1 ,oldTable2 newTable1,newTable2

 WALPlayer, by default, runs as a mapreduce job.
-To NOT run WALPlayer as a mapreduce job on force all in adding vour cluster, it to run the local process by the flags -Dmapreduce.jobtracker.address=local on the command line.
+To NOT run WALPlayer as a mapreduce job on your cluster, force it to run all in the local process by adding the flags -Dmapreduce.jobtracker.address=local on the command line.